by Samantha Wagner, senior manager, marketing and content, ICMA

 First, before you even begin to ask questions, it's important to note that your interview will be more successful if you put the applicant (and yourself) at ease.
 Begin by introducing yourself and using the other person's name right away and continue using it during the conversation.
 Second, make sure that you phrase questions so that they will give you the information that you need.
 Third, listen carefully by ensuring that there are no interruptions from visits or the telephone.
 Lastly, write down your observations promptly after the interview while the conversation is still clear in your mind.

-To help give you some ideas for the next time you're screening candidates, here is a checklist of 12 of the best interview questions from our book, Effective Supervisory: Better Results Through Teamwork, 5th Edition.
+To help give you some ideas for the next time you're screening candidates, below is a checklist of the 12 of the best interview questions from the ICMA publication, Effective Supervisory: Better Results Through Teamwork, 5th Edition.

 Quick tip: Avoid questions that can be answered by yes or no, such as "Have you ever done this kind of work before?"
 "Do you think you can do this job?"
 The chances are that you will get a quick yes in reply.
 Ask open-ended questions instead: "What skills do you have that would make you the right person for this job?"